 Program 4 involves an insertion sort using trees.
-Lab 4 is intended as a simple step towards the fourth programming assignment.
+Lab 4 is a small step towards the fourth programming assignment.
 This program can be completed using C or C++.
-We will not cover C++ in lecture prior to the lab, but since Program 4 has to be done in C++ you may want to use C++ if you have previous experience with C++.
-The form of the input to lab4 is similar to lab3 with one command line argument:
+We may not cover C++ in lecture prior to the lab, but since Program 4 has to be done in C++ you may want to use C++ if you have previous experience with C++.
+The form of the input to lab 4 is similar to lab 3 with one command line argument: